alainahohnarth/NYC-Evictions/README.md

 ### Data Analysis

-Here are a handful of SQL queries used for my analysis of the dataset:
+Here are a handful of SQL queries I used during my project:

 Cleaning query:
 ```sql